HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 Next, a number of cryptographic keys are proclaimed for each sidechain, namely the verification keys needed to verify proofs generated on the sidechain.
 There is a verification key \\(vk_{WCert}\\) for withdraw certificate proofs, a verification key \\(vk_{BTR}\\) for [Backward Transfer Request](https://academy.horizen.global/technology/expert/cross-chain-transactions/#backward-transfer-requests) proofs and a verification key \\(vk_{CSW}\\) for [Ceased Sidechain Withdrawal](https://academy.horizen.global/technology/expert/cross-chain-transactions/#ceased-sidechain-withdrawals) proofs.
 Lastly, it is defined how the proof data will be provided from the sidechain to the mainchain (number and types of included data elements).

 # Summary

+This was a rather long read!
+Let us recap this article shortly, before we move on.

+First, we laid out why sidechains are useful.
+They increase a systems scalability and allow the deployment of new experimental features without having to achieve consensus among all network participants.

+Several sidechain implementations exist, some of them more advanced than others.
+A common shortcoming is that these constructions often times either rely on the mainchain keeping track of sidechains, or they require some sort of certifiers or validators to process backward transfers from side- to mainchain.
+The Zendoo protocol allows an asymmetric sidechain construction where the mainchain doesn't monitor sidechains but can rely on objectively verifiable proofs to validate backward transfers.

+Zendoo comprises three main elements: the mainchain consensus protocol, the sidechain consensus protocol for which the Latus reference implementation is provided and the cross-chain tranfer protocol.
+MCP and CCTP are fixed, while there are many degrees of freedom with regards to the SCP.

+Next, we looked at the necessary modifications to Horizen's mainchain protocol that allow the deployment of sidechains.
+In order to understand the recursive proof system that allows the verification of backward transfers without certifiers, we introduced proof systems in general.
+We showed how recursion can be used to elegantly solve mathematical problems such as computing the factorial of a number and how the same concept is useful for computing state transitions and proofs thereof.

+Another modifications to the mainchain is the addition of the Sidechain Transactions Commitment (SCTxsCommitment) serving as a summary of all sidechain related transactions on the mainchain in the form of a Merkle tree.
+The withdrawal safeguard protects against unintended inflation originating from a buggy or malicious sidechain.
+Lastly, a special type of bootstrapping transaction is needed to allow the permissionless deployment of a sidechain.

+In chapter four, covering [transactions]({{ site.baseurl }}{% post_url /technology/expert/2022-04-01-transactions %}) we will come back to our sidechain construction again to take a close look at [cross-chain transactions]({{ site.baseurl }}{% post_url /technology/expert/2022-04-03-cross-chain-transactions %}).